If you're a student living in halls, you can access a range of wellbeing support from your Residential Wellbeing Team.

 SRAs also help to organise and deliver social activities, creating opportunities for you to meet other students, develop a sense of belonging, and have fun.

-Martin Barr, Amy Standfast and Noel Kanyama are responsible for managing the Residential Life programme.
-If you have any questions about the scheme, please free to contact them.
+If you have any questions about the scheme, please free to contact them (details on tabs).

 Residential Wellbeing Manager07903 363 firstname.lastname@example.org